wanglab1/ROICellTrack/README.md

 </pre>

 ## Installation and requirements
   Please create a local folder named ROICellTrack and download all the necessary files.
 Place the example data as well all python scripts directly in the main directory of ROICellTrack.
+Follow the example code in the Jupyter Notebook in each folder for implementations.

   Required python packages:
   - opencv-python